exasol/sqlalchemy-exasol/doc/user_guide/configuration/connection_parameters.rst

    * - SSLCertificate
      - This indicates if the connection should verify the SSL certificate or not.

-        * The default behavior is to require SSL certificate verification.
+        * (default) SSL certificate verification is active.
 There is currently not an option for users to directly specify this as enabled.
         * To disable SSL certificate verification (**NOT** recommended and **NOT** secure), specify ``"SSL_VERIFY_NONE"``.
 This value is case-insensitive.

-       For more information about verifying the SSL certificate, please see :ref:`tls`.
+       For more information about verifying the SSL certificate, please see :ref:`certificate_verification`.